Guide · Sportsbooks

 | Ongoing maintenance | Your team fact-checks every output | Dedicated engineering team | Maintained by the platform |

-| Cost model | Low per-seat, high review cost | $500K–$2M build + upkeep | Usage-based, no build |
+| Cost model | Low licence cost, high review cost | Build cost plus ongoing upkeep | Usage-based, no build |

 Frequently Asked Questions